Lectures on General Theory of Relativity: LECTURE XII Geometry of the de Sitter space--time. Geometry of the anti--de Sitter space--time. Penrose--Carter diagrams for de Sitter and anti de Sitter. Wick rotation. Global coordinates. Poincare coordinates. Hyperbolic distance.

 For illustrative reasons we depict two-dimensional de Sitter space--time on the fig. (\ref{fig20}).
 Here each constant $X_0$ slice of this two-dimensional de Sitter space--time is the circle of the radius $(H^{-2} + X_0^2)$.

 Another way to see that the hyperboloid in question has a constant curvature is to observe that eq. (\ref{hyp}) is invariant under $SO(D,1)$ Lorentz transformations of the ambient space--time.
 The stabilizer of an arbitrary point, say $\left(X^0, X^1, X^2, \dots X^D\right) = \left(0,1/H,0, \dots, 0\right)$, obeying (\ref{hyp}) is $SO(D-1,1)$ group.
 Hence, the de Sitter space--time is \underline{homogeneous}, $SO(D,1)/SO(D-1,1)$, manifold and any its point is equivalent to another one.
 Furthermore, all directions at every point are equivalent to each other up to the difference between space--like and time--like directions.
 (Compare this with the sphere, which is $SO(D+1)/SO(D)$.)
 Thus, $SO(D,1)$ Lorentz group of the ambient Minkowski space is the \underline{de Sitter isometry group}.
+Isometry group is generated by Killing vectors.
+E.g. the isometry group of the flat space--time is the Poincare' one.
+It is generated by the translations in space and time, by spatial rotations and Lorentz boosts in spatial directions.

 The geodesic distance, $L_{12}$, between two points, $X_1^A$ and $X_2^A$, on the hyperboloid can be conveniently expressed via the so-called \underline{hyperbolic distance}, $Z_{12}$, as follows:

 \bqa \frac{\cos \left(H \,L_{12}\right)}{H^2} \equiv \frac{Z_{12}}{H^2} \equiv - \eta_{AB}\, X^A_1 \, X^B_2, \quad {\rm where} \quad - \eta_{AB} \, X^A_{1,2} \, X^B_{1,2} = H^{-2}. \eqa To better understand the meaning of this expression, it is instructive to compare it to the geodesic distance, $l_{12}$, on a sphere of radius $R$: